Policy 1402 Student Admissions and Financial Aid

 Policy 1445 Student Clubs & Organizations

-The President, or designee, shall provide for co-curricular activities, the establishment of student clubs and organizations, and for the administration of such activities.
+The president, or designee, shall provide for co-curricular activities, the establishment of student clubs and organizations, and for the administration of such activities.

 Policy 1465 Student Liability Insurance

-The President, or designee, will designate the programs and activities for which students are required to obtain specified professional liability insurance at their expense.
+The president, or designee, will designate the programs and activities for which students are required to obtain specified professional liability insurance at their expense.

-Policy 1470 Student Record Confidentialty
+Policy 1470 Student Record Confidentiality

-The President, or designee, shall establish procedures for the protection of confidential student records and the release of information thereon.
+The president, or designee, shall establish procedures for the protection of confidential student records and the release of information thereon.
 Procedures shall be in full compliance with the Family Educational Rights and Privacy Act of 1974, as amended.